Lsquared13/dappbot-api-lambda/README.md

 - `DELETING` - The resources associated with the Dapp are being destroyed.
 - `FAILED` - A `create` or `update` command failed to move the Dapp to the `AVAILABLE` state.
 The Dapp may be deleted from this state.
 - `DEPOSED` - A `delete` command failed to finish removing the Dapp in the `DELETING` state.
 The Dapp cannot be deleted from this state.
 Intervention from support or a cleanup component is required.
 This implies either a bug in Delete logic, or an AWS service outage.

+### Tier

+The tier describes the features that the Dapp has.
+It can take the following values:

+- `STANDARD` - TODO
+- `PROFESSIONAL` - TODO
+- `ENTERPRISE` - TODO

 ### Success Responses